goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 (A^\mathtt{(T)}, B^\mathtt{(T, N)}, C^\mathtt{(T, N)}, X^\mathtt{(T, P)}) \mapsto Y^\mathtt{(T, P)}
 $$

-with tensor shapes specified above.

-In the general *SSD Framework*, we'll show this equivalence in two completely different ways, both of which are actually much more general and each quite illuminating.
+In the general *SSD Framework* (Part II of this series), we'll show this equivalence in two completely different ways, both of which are actually much more general and each quite illuminating.

 If you take our word for it, though, then SSD is relatively simple to contrast in relation to either SSMs or attention.

 ### SSD vs. State Space Models
 Compared to previous SSMs, SSD is pretty much the same as the core layer of Mamba but with even more structure on the recurrent $A$ matrices.
 1. Mamba-1 (S6) uses diagonal structure on $A$, while Mamba-2 (SSD) uses scalar-times-identity structure on $A$.
-2. Mamba-1 has a head dimension of $\mathtt{P}=1$ (i.e. all channels are completely independently controlled), while Mamba-2 uses a head dimension of $\mathtt{P}>1$ (something like $\mathtt{P}=64$ by default).
+2. Mamba-1 has a head dimension of $\mathtt{P}=1$ (i.e. all channels are completely independently controlled by separate SSMs), while Mamba-2 uses a head dimension of $\mathtt{P}>1$ (something like $\mathtt{P}=64$ by default).

 In particular, this can be viewed as weight-tied in two ways:
-- By restricting the diagonal structure of $A$ to scalar-times-identity, the scalar recurrence dynamics are tied across all $\mathtt{N}$ elements of the state space.
+- By restricting the diagonal structure of $A$ to scalar-times-identity, the recurrence dynamics are shared across all $\mathtt{N}$ elements of the state space.
 - These dynamics are also shared across all $\mathtt{P}$ channels of a given head.

-In other words, a single SSM head has total state size $\mathtt{P} \times \mathtt{N}$, which are each governed by separate scalar recurrences in Mamba but are controlled by a single shared recurrence in Mamba-2.
+In other words, a single SSM head has total state size $\mathtt{P} \times \mathtt{N}$, which are each governed by separate scalar recurrences in Mamba-1 but are controlled by a single shared recurrence in Mamba-2.

 Why make these restrictions?
 The main motivation is efficiency: these changes are necessary to be able to view the model in its [[dual attention form](#the-quadratic-attention-mode)], which allows matrix multiplications to be used.